 Instead of returning to the center court, you strategically evaluate what options your opponent might have next and follow up accordingly.

 If you missed the first strike, and you are moving to the center court you are idling which subjects you to a counter attack...

-This is a fighting tactic I learned form Eli Avikzar, the Second Israeli Defense Forces Krav Maga Chief Instructor and I put this tactical approach into the training steps of the hand Strikes learning process starting with the basic breakdown of the sequential execution training steps.
+This is a fighting tactic I've learned form Eli Avikzar, the Second Israeli Defense Forces Krav Maga Chief Instructor and I had put this tactical approach into the training steps of the hand Strikes learning process starting with the basic breakdown of the sequential execution training steps.

-In addition it facilitate a better training breakdown to the correct sequential execution required for a KO Punch.
-It ensures your body weight is supporting the hand during contact and penetration with the target which could be a few inches before or behind the estimated location when you start to lunge your strike.
+In addition it facilitates a better training breakdown to the correct sequential execution required for a KO Punch.
+It ensures your body weight is supporting the hand during contact and target penetration, which could be a few inches before or behind the estimated location when you start to lunge your strike.